-50. This breach is one of the largest data breaches in history, measured by both the sheer number of people exposed and the sensitivity of the information compromised: "[t]he Equifax hack is potentially the most dangerous of all, though, because the attackers were able to gain vast quantities of PII- names, addresses, Social Security numbers and dates of birth-at one time."27
+41. This breach is one of the largest data breaches in history, measured by both the sheer number of people exposed and the sensitivity of the information compromised: "[t]he Equifax hack is potentially the most dangerous of all, though, because the attackers were able to gain vast quantities of PII- names, addresses, Social Security numbers and dates of birth-at one time."
+19

-The Breach Was the Result of Equifax's Failure to Properly and Adequately Secure Its U.S. Website
+The Breach was the Result of Equifax's Failure to Properly and Adequately Secure its U.S. Website

-51. The Equifax Data Breach was the direct result of Equifax's failure to properly and adequately secure its systems, which contained PII and card holder data.

-52. Specifically, Equifax failed to heed warnings from security experts about the vulnerabilities in its Apache Strut software.
+- 42. The Equifax breach was the direct result of Equifax's failure to properly and adequately secure its U.S. website. - 43.
+Specifically, Equifax failed to heed warnings from security experts about the vulnerabilities in its Apache Strut software.
 Additionally, Equifax failed to update this software to its latest version.
-In a statement posted September 14, 2017, The Apache Software Foundation attributed the Equifax Data Breach to Equifax's "failure to install the security updates provided in a timely manner."28
+In a statement posted September 14, 2017, The Apache Foundation attributed the Equifax Data Breach to Equifax's